 Note: During the Covid-19 virus crisis, private carriers that require a physical address (e.g., FedEx, UPS, DHL, etc.) can mail payment to:

 400 White Clay Center Drive

 Newark, DE 19711

 To pay charges issued to you by a City agency, including Environmental Control Board (ECB) charges, visit www.nyc.gov/citypay.

 The Department of Finance administers a number of property tax exemptions and abatements.
 To learn more and to apply, visit www.nyc.gov/ownerexemption.
-The deadline to apply for or renew a tax exemption for tax year 2020-21 is March 16, 2020.
+The deadline to apply for or renew a tax exemption is March 15 of each year.